csexton/codeography.com/_posts/2010-08-02-how-to-make-vim-a-first-class-css-editor.markdown

 I have always struggled with CSS in vim.
 Seems like it would be easy to implement compared to auto-complete in other filetypes.

-All I really wanted to have was some sort of reminder on what was valid properties and where to put the posistional arguments when I am using the shorthand properties.
+All I really wanted to have was some sort of reminder on what was valid properties and where to put the positional arguments when I am using the shorthand properties.

 Today I discovered the two things I needed to fix this.
 SnipMate and Omnicomplete

 ## SnipMate

-I forked the basic snipmate and added some simple snippets for css.
-If you want to use it, then you can install from my github repo directly
+I forked the basic SnipMate and added some simple snippets for CSS.
+If you want to use it, then you can install from my GitHub repo directly

     git clone git://github.com/csexton/snipmate.vim.git
     cd snipmate.vim